focus-editor/focus/LOG.md

         + Move last line up
     + Don't draw separators in the navigate mode
     + Look up the combo for an action from the keymap
-    - Global search
+    + Global search
         + Make it work
-        - Auto-search etc.
+        + Auto-search etc.
-        - Double shift to search
+        + Double shift to search
-        - TEST THIS: All files opened separately should always appear at the top in searches
+        + All files opened separately should always appear at the top in searches
+    - New selection modes:
+        - BUG: Selecting after Ctrl+D still selects in whole words mode
+        - After double-click: enter word-selection mode
+        - After triple-click: enter line-selection mode
+        - After 4-click: select all
+        - Maintain both modes until mouse button is up
+        - Can get rid of the timeout when it's done
     - Local search
         - New widget
+    - Check all @buffer notes
+    - Rename carets and newbuffer
+    - Can merge!

 - Implement config options
     - Report errors on wrong configs (write the usage code first)
     - maximize_on_start